Credit Union Business Loans: 2023 Guide To Loan Types, Pros & Cons, & How To Qualify

 The credit reports of the business and any owner of at least 20% of the company will be required to determine loan eligibility and interest rates.

-Depending on the loan selected and the borrower’s credit history, collateral may be required.
-If the business is seeking a loan to purchase real estate or improve existing facilities, items including vendor and contractor quotes and purchase agreements may also need to be provided.
-For most loans, a personal guarantee by all owners with at least a 20% stake in the company is also required in lieu of or as well as collateral.
+For most loans, a personal guarantee by all owners with at least a 20% stake in the company is required.
 This simply means that if the loan goes into default, the business owners will be held personally liable for the debt.

-After submitting all documentation and an application, the credit union will make an approval decision.
-If approved, the underwriting process will begin, and the loan will be funded.
 The length of the entire process depends on the type of loan selected.
 For example, a line of credit or credit card may be approved and used within days, while an installment loan, commercial mortgage, or SBA loan may take several weeks or months from start to finish.

 In addition to offering checking and savings accounts for business owners, credit unions can provide affordable loan options for small business expenses.
 With personalized customer service and low-interest rates available to credit union members, any business owner seeking a competitive loan should consider a credit union business loan.